 Pigs damaged by fire represent both a humane and a financial disaster, although with respect to the latter it is usually one aspect that is actually covered by insurance on farm.

 Any pig that has suffered burns require humane destruction as the facilities available in the normal farm for treating burns do not exist.
-Pigs also appear to be seriously affected by smoke and fume inhalation, with many apparently recovered animals dying within 24-48 hours.
+This can only be done once safe access is established.
+Pigs also appear to be seriously affected by smoke and fume inhalation, with many apparently recovered animals dying within 24-48 hours especially sows.
 From an economic point of view, smoke damaged pigs stop growing and will often turn into "screws" if not despatched.